Blu-H/Governance/README.md

 ### Operational Management
 - Responsible for execution of approved strategy and programmes
-- Operates within delegated authority approved by the Board
+- Operates within delegated authority approved by the Legal Board
-- Accountable to the Board of Directors
+- Accountable to the Legal Board of Directors

 ---